-• Women will need to sign a form stating that they understand the harmful effects of thalidomide on an unborn baby and that they agree to take part in the pregnancy prevention programme.

-- Thalidomide should be started on day 2 or 3 of the menstrual cycle. - The maximum supply of medication is for 30 days and the prescription is only valid for 7 days after being signed.
-A negative pregnancy test is required before each prescription.
+- Women will need to sign a form stating that they understand the harmful effects of thalidomide on an unborn baby and that they agree to take part in the pregnancy prevention programme. - Thalidomide should be started on day 2 or 3 of the menstrual cycle. - The maximum supply of medication is for 30 days and the prescription is only valid for 7 days after being signed.
+A negative pregnancy test is required before each prescription. - The birth control method must be proven highly effective, such as birth control pills, an intrauterine device (IUD), intrauterine coil, depot injections (slow release medication), subcutaneous implant, tubal ligation or a sexual partner's vasectomy.
+The latter should be confirmed by two negative semen tests. - The extra form of birth control should be the barrier method such as a condom, diaphragm, cervical cap, or contraceptive sponge.

 If a pregnancy occurs or is suspected whilst taking thalidomide, the drug must be stopped immediately.
-Contact your primary care physician and dermatologist, for further advice.
+Contact your primary care doctor and dermatologist, for further advice.